Eric Cline: Early life and career

 Cline received a Bachelor of Arts degree in political science from the University of Saskatchewan in 1976.
 He campaigned for the NDP while still a student, finishing third in Regina South in the 1975 provincial election.
-He subsequently received a Bachelor of Laws from the University of Saskatchewan, was called to the Saskatchewan Bar in 1980, and was a partner in the Saskatoon firm Woloshyn & Co. prior to his 1991 election (Calgary Herald, 9 January 1996).
+He subsequently received a Bachelor of Laws from the University of Saskatchewan, was called to the Saskatchewan Bar in 1980, and was a partner in the Saskatoon firm Woloshyn & Co. prior to his 1991 election.

 Member of Provincial Legislature

 Government backbencher

 He was first elected to the Saskatchewan legislature in the 1991 provincial election, winning election in the safe NDP seat of Saskatoon Idylwyld.
 The New Democrats won a majority government under the leadership of Roy Romanow, and Cline served as a government backbencher.
 He was re-elected for the new seat of Saskatoon Mount Royal in the 1995 election.

-In March 1995, Cline announced that he would support his local Member of Parliament, Chris Axworthy, for leader of the federal New Democratic Party (Globe and Mail, 23 March 1995).
+In March 1995, Cline announced that he would support his local Member of Parliament, Chris Axworthy, for leader of the federal New Democratic Party.
 Axworthy subsequently declined to run.

 Minister of Health

 Cline was called to cabinet on November 22, 1995, and was given the senior portfolio of Minister of Health.
-He continued with the Romanow government's previous health reforms, and defended the decision to create consolidated regional health boards (Saskatoon Star-Phoenix, 25 November 1996).
-A defender of the public health system, he helped bring forward the Health Facilities Licensing Act in May 1996 to restrict private clinics from being established in the province (Saskatoon Star-Phoenix, 2 May 1996).
-Shortly thereafter, he eased restrictions on private nursing homes in the province (SSP, 14 May 1996).
-Cline described this as a fair compromise, though some in the public sector described the latter initiative as an abandonment of medicare (SSP, 24 May 1996).
+He continued with the Romanow government's previous health reforms, and defended the decision to create consolidated regional health boards.
+A defender of the public health system, he helped bring forward the Health Facilities Licensing Act in May 1996 to restrict private clinics from being established in the province.
+Shortly thereafter, he eased restrictions on private nursing homes in the province.
+Cline described this as a fair compromise, though some in the public sector described the latter initiative as an abandonment of medicare.

-During the same legislative session, Cline introduced legislation to permit greater tax incentives for those who donate money to the health-care system (SSP, 22 May 1996).
-In August 1996, he announced that the provincial and federal governments would cooperate to construct a new Athabasca health facility in northern Saskatchewan (SSP, 14 August 1996).
-Later in the year, after accusations of underfunding by the Saskatchewan Nurses Union, Cline and the Romanow government introduced an additional $40 million for the provincial health system (SSP, 22 August 1996).
+During the same legislative session, Cline introduced legislation to permit greater tax incentives for those who donate money to the health-care system.
+In August 1996, he announced that the provincial and federal governments would cooperate to construct a new Athabasca health facility in northern Saskatchewan.
+Later in the year, after accusations of underfunding by the Saskatchewan Nurses Union, Cline and the Romanow government introduced an additional $40 million for the provincial health system.